mesolly/NewsEra/README.md

 # NewsEra
-News App is a simple news app 🗞️ which uses NewsAPI to fetch top news headlines from the API.
-The main aim of this app is to be a leading example of how to build Modern Android applications for all Android Developers.
+NewsEra is a simple news web app  which uses NewsAPI to fetch top news headlines from the API.

 ## Screenshots